gpedic/ecto_shortuuid/README.md

 If you're already using `:binary_id`(`Ecto.UUID`) for primary keys it is possible to simply switch from `:binary_id` to using `Ecto.ShortUUID` and vice versa, neither the underlying data nor DB schema need to be changed.

-For example we can see that calls to `Ecto.ShortUUID.dump/1` and `Ecto.UUID.dump/1` will  return the same binary in the following case:
+For example, we can see that calls to `Ecto.ShortUUID.dump/1` and `Ecto.UUID.dump/1` will  return the same binary in the following case:

 ```elixir
 # let's get the encoded value